But to do so, you’ll need to give feedback — and you’ll need to give it well.

 People love positive feedback, but what they really need is valuable feedback.
 Just saying something is great might make the person feel good, but it’s not specific enough to be meaningful.
 Here are a few tips on how to make your positive feedback most effective and valuable:

-- Choose your moment.
+Choose your moment.
 There’s nothing wrong with giving positive feedback in front of others.
 Public recognition is great for morale and camaraderie, but be sure you read the situation and person.
 You don’t want to make an employee feel uncomfortable.
+If you praise one person for something multiple team members contributed to, you run the risk of doing more harm than good.

 Beware of the trap of too much praise